galaxyproject/training-material/topics/galaxy-project/tutorials/anatomy/tutorial.md

 time_estimation:
 subtopic: anatomy
 key_points:
-  - "Galaxy is a global collaboration"
+  - "Galaxy is a complicated, participatory self-governing collaborative community project"
+  - "Participants engage with the project on their own individual terms"
+  - "Multiple perspectives and opinions are needed to see the whole interacting structure"
-  - "Write once, use often code for framework features like analysis reproducibility"
+  - "Vision: Build hard features like reproducibility into an analysis framework with pluggable tools"
-  - "Running code as a free service provides effective stress testing for defects"
+  - "Running code as a free service provides effective stress testing for software defects and useability"
-  - "Embeded in the much bigger open source and open science ecosystem"
+  - "Project depends on and collaborates as part of the open source and open science ecosystem"
   - "Started in genomics but now adapted to suit many data rich disciplines"
-  - "New contributors and investigators are highly valued"
+  - "New contributors and investigators are highly valued and warmly welcomed"

 contributors:
   - fubar2